Rocky Mountain (film): Production

 The film was originally titled Ghost Mountain, the title of the original story by Alan Le May.
-Ronald Reagan badly wanted to do a Western at the time, and says Jack Warner promised he could star in one if the actor found an ideal story.
-Reagan claims he discovered Ghost Story and helped negotiate its purchase by Warners through his agent, MCA.
-Warner Bros purchased it in November 1948 for $35,000, with William Jacobs assigned to produce.
+Ronald Reagan badly wanted to do a Western at the time and said that Jack Warner promised he could star in one if the actor found an ideal story.
+Reagan claimed he discovered Ghost Story and helped negotiate its purchase by Warners through his agent, MCA.
+Warner Bros.
+Pictures purchased it in November 1948 for $35,000, with William Jacobs assigned to produce.
 Reagan was announced as a potential star in November 1948.
-Errol Flynn, who had appeared in a number of successful Westerns for Warners was always named as a possibility.
+Errol Flynn, who had appeared in a number of successful Westerns for Warners, was also named as a possibility.

 In March 1950 Ghost Mountain was put on Warners' schedule.
 By April the film was retitled Rocky Mountain and Flynn was given the lead role over Reagan, to the latter's annoyance, as he felt he had brought the story to the studio.
 Reagan left Warner Bros soon afterwards.
 (Flynn had meant to do another Western, Carson City, but it was felt that script was not as ready.)
 Winston Miller was brought in to write the script.

 In May Lauren Bacall was assigned to play the female lead under her contract with Warner Bros but turned it down and was suspended as a result.
 Bacall said at the time:

 I turned it down because it's just not a part.
 It's kind of nothing.
 I'm not angry, I'm just incredulous.
 I've never been offered a role like this before.
 I don't want to do it and they shouldn't have to pay me.
 I shouldn't imagine they'll have any trouble replacing me.

-She was replaced by Patrice Wymore, a dancer who had recently been put under contract to Warners.
-By July, Bacall would terminate her contract with Warners.
+Bacall was replaced by Patrice Wymore, a dancer who had recently been put under contract to Warners.
+By July, Bacall terminated her contract with Warners.

 Filming started May 29, 1950, on location in Gallup, New Mexico.
-At the beginning of filming Flynn was engaged to Princess Irene Ghika.
+At the beginning of filming, Flynn was engaged to Princess Irene Ghika.
 During filming he fell in love with Wymore.
 Their engagement was announced in August and they later married.

-While making the film Flynn said he became interested in stories about Kit Carson and was going to make a film about Carson.
-However this never happened.
+While making the film Flynn said he had become interested in stories about Kit Carson and was going to make a film about him.
+However, this never happened.